nicojourdain/nicojourdain.github.io/_posts/2018-11-12-paper_TIDES.md

 Within ice shelf cavities, tides primarily affect ice/ocean interactions by increasing velocities and therefore turbulent heat exchanges near the ice base.
 The extra melting caused by tides induces an additional buoyancy-driven residual circulation, which in turn can increase ice-shelf melting.
 Estimating the relative importance of each of these tidal processes is a prerequisite for better prescribing or parameterizing the effect of tides on ice shelf cavities.

 Understanding the interplay between all these processes is important because it tells how tidal effects should be precribed in the climate models that do not explicitly represent tides.
-In [our new paper][2] (draft [here][6]), we consider the example of the Amundsen Sea, and run numerous [NEMO][3] regional simulations to analyse the multiple effects of tides on ice-shelf melting.
+In [our new paper][2] (non-edited version available [here][6]), we consider the example of the Amundsen Sea, and run numerous [NEMO][3] regional simulations to analyse the multiple effects of tides on ice-shelf melting.

 <center><div>
 <img src="{{site.url}}projects_dir/img/paper_TIDES_AMU12_Fig1.png" width="75%" height="75%"/>